SRathoreVS/Namaste_React/readme/readme/readmeRoute.md

 ### 2. Define Routes

-Create your route configuration by mapping paths to components:
+Configure your routes by mapping paths to components:

 ```js
 const appRouter = createBrowserRouter([